 In speaking of himself and how he wanted to be remembered, Martin Luther King Jr. said, "...If you want to say that I was a drum major.
 Say that I was a drum major for justice.
 Say that I was a drum major for peace.
 I was a drum major for righteousness.
 And all of the other shallow things will not matter."

-It was not about all the details, but about what he chose to pursue with his life.
-Let's choose something good.
+He had successes and failures like all of us, but he chose to pursue justice and peace with his life.
+Let's choose something good, too.